 With a flat tax of 20% on incomes and a net LVT bill of £20,000, those top half a million earners would see modest tax reductions, even if they live in the top half a million homes by value.

-d) Nine-tenths of all homes will end up in one of ten bands (highlighted in yellow).
+d) Three-quarters of all homes will end up in one of nine bands (highlighted in yellow).

 So assessing the site premiums of all but the most extraordinary or unusual homes/plots and allocating them into one of eight bands is a doddle.
 We just have to allocate unusual homes/plots (converted windmills, houses with unusually large or small gardens, flats over shops, oddly shaped plots squeezed in between or behind other buildings etc) into whichever Band seems most appropriate, bearing in mind the open market rental value, likely selling price, plot size, the size of the building itself and the permitted maximum size of building on that plot etc.

 Yes, we have to accept that there will be a flurry of appeals against the initial assessments.

 Tactically/psychologically is makes sense to remember the following: if a home/plot has a site premium of "about £10,000" (i.e. somewhere between £9,000 and £11,000, there are different ways of calculating it) then it is better to assess it at £8,000 and charge 100% LVT (i.e. £8,000 per annum) than it is to assess it at £10,000 and levy 80% LVT (also £8,000 per annum).
 There would be far fewer appeals against the former than the latter, in the same way as appeals against income tax assessments are about whether a certain item is taxable or allowable - they are not against the rate of income tax itself.